cfengine/documentation/enterprise-cfengine-guide/high-availability/installation-guide.markdown

 ---
 layout: default
 published: true
-title: High Availability Installation Guide
+title: Installation Guide
 tags: [cfengine enterprise, high availability]
 ---

 ## Overview ##

-This is tutorial describing installation steps of CFEngine High Availability feature.
+This is tutorial describing installation steps of **CFEngine High Availability** feature.
 It is suitable for both upgrading existing CFEngine installations to HA and for installing HA from scratch.
 Before starting installation we strongly recommend reading CFEngine High Availability overview.
-More detailed information can be found [here][CFEngine High Availability].
+More detailed information can be found [here][High Availability].

 ## Installation procedure ##